 Put Yourself in Your Partner's Shoes

 Truly understanding your spouse is difficult, especially when your own desires cloud your judgment.
 That’s why it is all the more important for you to step out of your own mind for a moment, and consider your spouse’s opinions and feelings.
 How would they be affected if they just gave in to you?
-What would be the positives and negatives for him or her?
-Why do you think he or she holds a different opinion?
+What would be the positives and negatives for them?
+Why do you think they hold a different opinion?
 What kind of sacrifices would your husband or wife be making if he or she went along with your ideas?
-Let your spouse know what responses you come up with to these questions.
-Show them some empathy.
+Let your spouse know what responses you come up with to these questions and offer empathy.

 Consider What Is Fair